html-to-text/node-html-to-text/README.md

  * `ignoreImage` ignore all document images if `true`.
  * `preserveNewlines` by default, any newlines `\n` in a block of text will be removed.
 If `true`, these newlines will not be removed.
  * `decodeOptions` defines the text decoding options given to `he.decode`.
 For more informations see the [he](https://github.com/mathiasbynens/he) module.
+ * `baseElement` defines the base element of the document to capture from.
+This command allows the user to select an element using a single tag with css class and id parameters e.g. `p.class1.class2#id1#id2`  .
+Default: `body`

 ## Command Line Interface